-Peter Lommel, Navigation and Autonomy
+Peter Lommel, AI & Autonomy

 Pete spent five years at Draper Laboratory where he designed and fielded real-time vision-aided navigation algorithms including approaches using visual inertial odometry and geo-referenced image correlation.
 His software and algorithms have been fielded on autonomous aerial vehicles that have flown in the United States and in theater.
 Previously, he spent six years at Honeywell where he developed SLAM algorithms and non-linear, fault tolerant controllers.
 He earned his MS from MIT and BS, summa cum laude, from University of Minnesota.

 Kenny Yokoyama, AI & Autonomy

 Kenny has maintained and developed software for robotic navigation including path planners and trajectory generators for autonomous quadrotors.
 Previously, he developed software and firmware to integrate, test, and maintain ranging and perception sensors for an autonomous floor cleaner at Brain Corporation.
 As a student at UCSD, he co-developed a vision controlled and target tracking mobile ground robot which won "Best Project" in the UCSD ROS Robotics course.
 He earned his BS in Computer Science from UCSD.